plotly/academy/_react/5-immutable-data.md

 ---
 title: Immutable React
-description: Enhance your application with immutability
+description: Learn how to enhance your application with immutability to increase the performance and avoid mutation bugs!
 layout: post
 author:
   name: Max Stoiber